mischegoss/Simple-Command-Line-Chat-Tool-Go/README.md

 ### How to Interact

-Type your questions after teh prompt and press Enter.
+Type your questions after the prompt and press Enter.
 The program will end when you type 'n' at the "Do you have another question?" prompt.

 ## Notes: